-Although massage therapists do not regularly measure Q-angles, an understanding of how this condition changes the angle of pull of the muscles that cross the hip and knee joint is critical.
-A higher Q-angle results in lateralization of the patella which may lead to soft tissue restrictions in vastus lateralis and the lateral retinaculum.
+Although massage therapists do not regularly measure Q angles, an understanding of how this condition changes the angle of pull of the muscles that cross the hip and knee joint is critical.

-Higher Q-angles are also associated with femoroacetabular impingement, which could result in tissue changes to the psoas muscle.
-To address the tissue changes associated with a higher Q-angle, massage therapists should focus on reducing lateral tension at the knee through muscle bending of the quadriceps.
+To address such tissue changes, massage therapists should focus on reducing lateral tension at the knee through muscle bending of the quadriceps.

-If the supine position is intolerable over longer periods of time, the patient can alternate between side-lying with a pillow between the knees for work on the lateral structures of the knee and supine for anterior hip and quadriceps work.
+If the patient cannot lie on their back for a long time, they can alternate between side-lying with a pillow between the knees so the therapist can work on the lateral knee and supine for anterior hip and quadriceps work.

-Although the relationships are often difficult to fully define, it is evident that the development of pathological conditions is rarely linked to a single cause.
-Awareness of the implications of the Q-angle on hip and knee function can assist in fitness planning, guide lifestyle modifications, and direct massage therapy treatment so that you can keep your patients healthy and on two feet.
+Although the relationships are often difficult to define, it’s evident that knee pain and other conditions are rarely linked to a single cause.
+Being aware of the relationship between the Q angle and hip and knee functions can assist in exercise planning, guide lifestyle changes, and direct massage therapy treatment.

 Penny Goldberg, DPT, ATC earned her doctorate in Physical Therapy from the University of Saint Augustine and completed a credentialed sports residency at the University of Florida.
 She is a Board Certified Clinical Specialist in Sports Physical Therapy.